kitezhoon/rpos/README.md

 Johnny Wan added some USB Camera support for GStreamer RTSP server.

-If I've forgotten to put you in the list, please post an Issue Report and I can add you in.
+If I've forgotten to put you in the list, please post an Issue Report and I can add you in.# mx8os